Go directly to Individual Pages or Modules within this Hub...

 If you have any suggestions or comments please email them to me,Prof. Dorothea J. Coiffe, firstname.lastname@example.org

 If BMCC does not own the film, we might be able to borrow it from another college library?

-Every member of the BMCC community may access these excellent visual sources for their researc & their pleasure.
+Every member of the BMCC community may access these excellent moving image sources for research & pleasure.